 But architecture school is full of likeminded creatives and thinkers, and so talk and get to know everyone you can.
-You never know how in the future it could benefit you.
+You never know how it may benefit you in the future.

 Drawing and sketching

-Whilst you're a student is the perfect time to develop your drawing and sketching skills, as first year students you will be strongly encouraged to draw everything, with many courses having a life drawing unit.
+Whilst you are a student it is the perfect time to develop your drawing and sketching skills, as first year students you will be strongly encouraged to draw everything, with many courses having a life drawing unit.

-Being able to communicate with a drawing isn’t essential but is extremely useful, may be more so as an architect rather than an student.
+Being able to communicate with a drawing isn’t essential, but is extremely useful.

 Avoid all nighters

-You should avoid all nighters at all costs, you’ll find that in architecture school these are almost a badge of honour.
-However what they show is that the student or students who are in that situation have either not worked hard enough during the semester, or have grossly underestimate the level and amount of work required.
+However what they show is that the student or students who are in that situation have either not worked hard enough during the semester, or have grossly underestimated the level and amount of work required.

-This then also has a knock on effect the next day when you are required to present your work with no sleep. …recipe for disaster
+This then also has a knock on effect the next day when you are required to present your work with no sleep. …which is a recipe for disaster!